Freight Invoice Audit: 4 Key Components

 2. Timing Freight Invoice Audits

-Because freight invoice audits need to be completed regularly, time is of the essence.
-Enterprises can think about the pre-auditing process early to ensure that the data is ready before each structured audit is completed.
+Because freight invoice audits must be completed regularly, time is of the essence.
+Enterprises can think about the pre-auditing process early to ensure the data is ready before each structured audit.
 The pre-audit compares the charges to the contractual agreement between shippers and carriers to uncover incorrect rates, accessorials, fuel charges, or tax inconsistencies.

 When timing is optimized for freight invoice audits, supply chain leaders catch errors sooner.
 Doing this allows them to correct mistakes and recalculate rates before they incur major costs.